 Since 2008, a small team of 4 people has been established on-site who works continuously to detect and help victims where they are hidden or in hiding.

-In 2019, this action provided direct and decisive relief to 203 victims from 33 different countries who were repatriated within an average period of less than two months after the first identification.
+In 2020, this action provided direct and decisive relief to 153 victims from 16 different countries who were repatriated within an average period of less than two months after the first identification.
 Sexual exploitation remains the majority of victims.